 Mathematics is not only useful for solving problems and equations, but also for everyday activities such as cooking and baking.
-In this article, we will explore some of the ways that mathematics can help us in the kitchen, especially with the various unit conversions, measurements, and calculations one encounters daily whether cooking at home or as a professional in a restaurant.
+In this article, we will explore some of the ways that mathematics can help us in the kitchen, especially with the various unit conversions, measurements, ratio math and other calculations one encounters daily whether cooking at home or as a professional in a restaurant.

 Recipe Unit Conversions

 One of the challenges of cooking is dealing with different units of measurement.
 For example, some recipes may use grams, while others may use ounces (oz), cups (US or Imperial), teaspoons (tsp), or tablespoons (tbsp) which again can be defined using either the US Legal or the Imperial standard.
 How can we convert between these units and make sure we have the right amount of ingredients?